Simple Strategies for Startups to Improve Teamwork

-Teamwork is a vital part of any company, but even more so for startups when the work environment and culture requires all hands on deck working closely together all the time.
+Teamwork is a vital part of any company, (hell, even our weekly newsletter takes a full team to do it well) but even more so for startups when the work environment and culture requires all hands on deck working closely together all the time.
 In the end, teamwork comes down to cooperation and communication and without it, your business can certainly suffer.

 While the terms “teamwork” or “team building” may bring visions of company retreats practicing trust falls, in actuality building team morale, trust and productivity doesn’t have to involve pricey trips or clichéd exercises.